Individualised care is so important.

 I discuss this in one of my books, What’s Right For Me?
 Making decisions in pregnancy and childbirth.

-One of the paragraphs in the book got so much attention and positive feedback that I decided I would offer the whole quote here on my website as well.
+One of the paragraphs in the book got so much attention and positive feedback when I shared it on social media that I decided I would offer the whole quote here on my website as well.
 So here it is; a paragraph offering some thoughts on individualisation, along with the picture, which you are welcome to share**.

 In other words, is this a routine intervention, which might warrant a bit more thinking about (because it may or may not be useful in your specific circumstances), or is the suggestion that intervention might be warranted already specifically tailored to your situation?
 There can be a huge difference.
 Some women, of course, are very happy to have the standard package of care that is offered to everyone, but others aren’t.

 When systems of care are trying to help thousands of women to have babies every year, it is understandable that they need to develop policies based on what might be good across the whole population, but that still doesn’t necessarily mean that their suggestion will point to the path that is right for you.
 On the other hand, it might be the perfect path for you, but it doesn’t hurt to ask a few questions so you can be sure of that before you agree.”